LMJL-Alea/sphericaldistributions/README.md

 coverage](https://codecov.io/gh/LMJL-Alea/sphericaldistributions/graph/badge.svg)](https://app.codecov.io/gh/LMJL-Alea/sphericaldistributions)
 <!-- badges: end -->

-The goal of sphericaldistributions is to …
+The goal of sphericaldistributions is to have many different statistical distributions on the sphere in one package.
+It allows to test easily multiple distribution when working with a fitting data set.
+We provide methods to compute the MLE, PDF, CDF, random number generation, and parameter estimation for each of the distribution, making it easy to compare and use each of them.

 ## Installation